Review for Test #1

 utilizing spheres, boxes, or cylinders (which may intersect with each

-- Describe the materials and geometry from an MCNP input deck I provide
+- Describe the materials, geometry, source, and tallies from an MCNP input deck I provide

 - Describe the three ways to STOP an MCNP calculation.